rakeshchandrapal/MyAniApp/README.md

 # MyAniApp

-> _I'll uhh think of a better name soon (hopefully)_

-> **Note** IOS is planned to be supported but as I have no way to test on IOS devices for now it isn't
+> **Note** IOS is planned to be supported but as I have no way to test on IOS devices

 A Anilist mobile app.

-a little thingy im doing for fun.

-If you look and see that windows is supported it's because emulators and real devices are laggy for me when in debug mode.

-Since this repo has been created i'll be making prs for almost everyday i work on this.
+# Download
+Check [releases](https://github.com/MyAniApp/MyAniApp/releases) for the lasest version.
+Download the apk and install.

+## Until I think the app is finished ill make prs everyday I work on it

+## Why is Windows suppored?

+Technically it is supported but only for testing.
+Testing on emulators are slow for me.